staedlern/highdim_stats/README.md

-# Analysis of High-dimensional Data
+# Analysis of High-Dimensional Data

 <img align="right" src="logo2.jpg" width="30%" height="30%">

 This is the webpage for the course